scfischer/schmid-et-al-2022/README.md

 ```
 RepositoryRoot/
-    ├── binaries             // Archives (.zip) of the most recent build
+    ├── binaries             // Archives (.zip) of builds for Windows, macOS and Linux
     ├── code 		     // The project source code
     ├── documentation        // Doxygen manual
     ├── publication
     │   ├── poster           // PDF of the presentation poster
-    │   └── paper            // PDF of the preprint
+    │   └── paper            // PDF of the publication
     ├── LICENSE              // License terms
     ├── NOTICES              // Attributions
     ├── README.md            // This file